Least Squares Estimation of a Quasiconvex Regression Function: Acknowledgement

 \section{Acknowledgement}

-Somabha Mukherjee (SM) and Rohit K. Patra (RKP) contributed equally.
+Somabha Mukherjee (SM) and Rohit Kumar Patra (RKP) contributed equally to this work.
 Hiroshi Morita provided the Japanese plywood production data used in the paper.
 RKP is the senior statistics author and a bulk of the work was done when SM was a PhD student at the University of Pennsylvania.
-We thank Arun K. Kuchibhotla, Bodhisattva Sen, and Adityanand Guntuboyina for their helpful discussions throughout the preparation of the manuscript.
+We thank Arun K. Kuchibhotla and Bodhisattva Sen for their helpful discussions throughout the preparation of the manuscript.
 We also thank the Joint Editor, the Associate Editor, and the two anonymous referees for their careful reading and constructive comments that led to a much improved paper.